Batwise home

 Back to blog

-Traditional SEO vs SEO for AI Overviews: Key Differences
+Traditional SEO vs SEO for AI Overviews: The Complete Guide

 Traditional SEO is about ranking.
 You optimize for keywords, earn backlinks, improve page speed, and climb the search engine results pages (SERPs).
 Success means appearing in the top 10 results for your target queries.